 - Do not give to a child younger than 18 years of age unless other drugs cannot be used or have not worked.
 Talk with the doctor.

-- This drug may cause a change in tooth color to yellow-gray-brown in children younger than 8 years old.
+- This drug may change tooth color to yellow-gray brown if taken by children younger than 8 years old, or in the unborn baby if taken during some parts of pregnancy.
 If this change of tooth color happens, it will not go away.
-Talk with the doctor.
+Other tooth problems have also happened.
+Bone growth may also be affected in these people taking this drug.
+If you have questions, talk with the doctor.

 If your child is or may be sexually active: